 Russell Hornsby played Leon, a longtime veteran on the team.
 He frequently butts heads with Demetrius, feeling that the rookie doesn’t have the right attitude or show him proper respect.
 He also worries that Demetrius is taking his spotlight on the team, and worries about his career as he’s getting older.
 His main storyline in the beginning is when he accidentally hits his wife Robin (Karen LeBlanc) and he becomes publicly branded a wife-beater.
-He later has a story where he becomes tempted to take steroids in order to play as well as he did when he was younger.
+He later has a story where he becomes tempted to take steroids in order to compete with younger players like Demetrius.

 Jason Matthew Smith played Eric, another veteran on the team.
 He and Leon are best friends.
 As the show begins he’s facing self-doubt after he accidentally crippled another player during a game.
 He slowly regains his confidence and starts to develop a relationship with a woman named Beth (Sarah Lafleur), but that is threatened when he has a one night stand with a groupie who then turns up pregnant and comes after him for child support.

 Dan Petronijevic plays Thad, who is a closet homosexual.
 He tries to hide it from the team and the public, even planning to get into a sham marriage to a supermodel (Laura Jordan), because of how the team may react if they find out.
 But his male lover (Frank Chiesurin) threatens to out him.

 Tony Denison plays George, the team coach.
 He initially has conflicts with Demetrius and tries to keep him in line, he also some health issues that he tries to keep secret from the team.